MrSom3body/homepage/content/posts/NixOS-Secure-Boot-TPM-LUKS/index.md

 **Info:** I won't go into detail what TPM or Secure Boot is, but rather just explain how to set it up
 {{</ alert >}}

-I have been using NixOS for some months now, and I must say I love it besides one or the other paint point, but I wondered for some time how I can set it up with Secure Boot.
+I have been using NixOS for some months now ([dots](https://github.com/MrSom3body/dotfiles)), and I must say I love it besides one or the other paint point, but I wondered for some time how I can set it up with Secure Boot.
 I just kept putting it of until now, but [here](https://github.com/MrSom3body/dotfiles/commit/7f6555a518dde45201cc9a3811b8264b57e7e031) it is!

 The few prerequisites for this tutorial/guide is a **flake-enabled NixOS configuration** and having **Secure Boot in Setup Mode[^1]**.
 Everything else we'll set up together.